A Friend Is Someone Who Knows Your Song

 6. And thank your friend for helping you find the words of your song again.

-[You will find this exercise and many similar exercises in The Resilience Toolkit, forthcoming in September 2018.
+[You will find this exercise and many similar exercises in Resilience, forthcoming in September 2018.